stepanmracek/racer/readme.md

 ![alt text](docs/sensors.png)

 - dark ellipse shows potential reach of the senors
-- there are exactly 24 rays casted from the center of the car distributed evenly by 15 degrees.
+- there are exactly 24 rays casted from the center of the car distributed evenly by 15 degrees in CCW direction.
 - if ray hits any object (diamond, car, obstacle) it is visualized as a color dot
 - if ray doesn't hit anything within sensor range, there is no colored dot